 - Shoe lining: A slightly hard cushioned material is used inside the back of the shoe.
-These linings boost breathability, and comfort and can help maximize the lifespan of the shoe.
+These linings boost breathability and comfort and can help maximize the shoe’s lifespan.

 - Insole/Sock liner: A removable insert made from a very thin foam material.
 It protects your feet from rubbing against the seams underneath and provides a layer of cushioning.

-- The eyelets: Openings through which the laces cross and help make your shoe adapt appropriately to your foot.
+- The eyelets: Openings through which the laces cross and help adapt your shoe appropriately to your foot.